nordcloud/GNUI/README.md

 ## Storybook deployment

-Storybook allows you to preview GNUI components.
-It deploys automatically using Amplify Console, triggered by changes on branch `master`.
-Pipeline steps can be found in `amplify.yml`.
+Storybook allows you to preview components.
+It deploys the code automatically with Amplify Console triggered by changes on branch `master`.
+Pipeline steps are found in `amplify.yml`.

-When you create PR against `master` branch, Amplify will create new deployment automatically - the environment will be attached to PR at Github.
+When you create a PR against the `master` branch, Amplify creates a new deployment automatically - the environment will be attached to the PR at Github.
 Reviewers can preview changes using this deployment - after the PR gets merged or rejected, the environment is destroyed automatically by Amplify Console.

 ## Contributing to this repo